weld-lab/lispmol/README.md

 * a docking engine
 * a classical molecular dynamics engine

 The task is huge, but at the same time, I want to keep each step simple.
-My main core idea is to rely on lennard-jones interactions.
-It will not be sufficiently physical to reproduce industry-standard results, but keeping a single and simple expression - let's say forcefield - throughout the project will make the transition from step to step smoother.
+My main core idea is to rely on simple interactions.
+It will not be sufficiently physical to reproduce industry-standard results, but keeping a simple expression - let's say forcefield - throughout the project will make the transition from step to step smoother.

 At the time I am writing this README file, I do not plan to overoptimize the pipeline but still, common sense is included.
 I will still try to be picky over the physics I provide and write a good amount of documentation.